hypo69/hypo/pytest/gemini - set 3/en/src/ai/tiny_troupe/TinyTroupe/examples/scratch/outputs/scratches/tool_usage/Document/Content Strategy Ideas.None.rst

 import pytest

 # No functions or classes are defined in the input code to test.
-# The code is a description of content strategies, not executable code.
+# The code is a description of content Startegies, not executable code.
 # Therefore, no tests can be written.